cjratcliff/variational-dropout/README.md

 ### Variational Dropout Sparsifies Deep Neural Networks
 #### Molchanov et al. (2017)

-Implementation for TensorFlow, based on the Theano/Lasagne version by the authors at [here](https://github.com/ars-ashuha/variational-dropout-sparsifies-dnn).
+Implementation for TensorFlow, based on the Theano/Lasagne version by the authors [here](https://github.com/ars-ashuha/variational-dropout-sparsifies-dnn).
 You can read the original paper [here](https://arxiv.org/pdf/1701.05369.pdf).

 #### Requirements